 The Housing Authority of Douglas County serves Douglas County, Roseburg, Sutherlin, Canyonville, Winston, Reedsport, Riddle, Myrtle Creek, Glendale, Drain, Days Creek, Dillard, Elkton, Fair Oaks, Gardiner, Glide, Green, Lookingglass, Melrose, Oakland, Roseburg North, Tri City, Winchester Bay, Yoncalla and Tri-City.

-As of March 31st, 2016 the Housing Authority of Douglas County manages 730 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of Douglas County manages 728 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: